 Flexing Your PEX: Plumbing the possibilities of cross-linked polyethylene pipes

 These qualities could make rusty plumbing pipes a thing of the past for many homeowners.
-By its very nature, PEX piping neither pits nor corrodes.
+By its very nature, PEX plumbing pipe neither pits nor corrodes.
 Corrosion is an electrolytic process, requiring the presence of electrically conductive materials.
 Polyethylene, on the other hand, is a dielectric material—it can be used as an insulating material for electrical conductors—and its role as a non-conductor makes corrosion a scientific impossibility.
 PEX pipe’s smooth interior walls also make it resistant to mineral buildup (i.e. scaling) when used with both hard and soft water.
-Without special treatments or additives, its water maintains a consistent pressure and flow over long periods.
+Without special treatments or additives, its water maintains consistent pressure and flow over long periods.
 PEX is also resistant to notching and abrasion, and helps minimize noise transmission.
 When used in piping, the material is especially quiet, thanks to its flexibility and ability to absorb pressure surges.
 (More rigid piping materials are susceptible to water hammer noise, which can be heard throughout a structure.)
 The majority of PEX tubing is manufactured per the following standards:1

 - ASTM International F 876, Standard Specification for Crosslinked Polyethylene (PEX) Tubing.